Ladyshore Colliery: History

-Ladyshore Colliery was situated in the Irwell Valley, on two sides of the Manchester Bolton & Bury Canal.
+Ladyshore Colliery was situated in the Irwell Valley, on two sides of the Manchester, Bolton and Bury Canal.
 The colliery was opened in the 1830s and originally had three pits, Ladyshore, Victoria and Owl Hole.
 The deepest was Owl Hole, which reached 55 fathom.

 The geology of the Irwell Valley made coal easier to mine; thrown upwards by the fault, the coal measures were often to be found at reasonably shallow depths.
 Unfortunately floods were common as water seeped into the pits.
 In 1835, one such flood occurred at Ladyshore.
 Mining in the affected pit ceased in 1884, but the shaft remained in use as the upcast ventilation shaft for the colliery.
 Eventually a tunnel was driven to Farnworth Bridge Pit, also owned by the Fletcher family, to dewater and ventilate the mines.